hauserhauser/berlinblockchainweek/events/iot-and-blockchain-with-anyledger/README.md

 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
   -
-    At our event, Lorenzo Pieri will give you an introduction to the problems facing the IoT-blockchain market today.
-He will also talk about how AnyLedger aims to solve these problems in a decentralized manner.
+    In this event we will answer questions like:
+Which benefits will the blockchain bring to the physical world?
+Which problems of IoT can be fixed using a blockchain stack?
+What is missing at the moment?
+  -
+We will also outline how AnyLedger is solving existing problems in order to create an industry level infrastructure layer between connected devices and blockchains.
+  -
   The talk will last 20-30 minutes, and there will be room for as many questions as you want to ask afterwards.

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28